tari-project/tari/README.md

 - For pooled SHA3 Mining:

   - Pool Operators:
-    Tor and the required Minotari applications must be started in this order:
+    Tor and the required Minotaiji applications must be started in this order:

     - Tor:

       - Linux/OSX: Execute `start_tor.sh`.
-      - Windows: `Start Tor Serviecs` menu item or `start_tor` shortcut in the Tari installation folder.
+      - Windows: `Start Tor Serviecs` menu item or `start_tor` shortcut in the Taiji installation folder.

-    - Minotari Base Node:
+    - Minotaiji Base Node:

       - Linux/OSX: As per [Runtime links](#runtime-links).
-      - Windows: As per [Runtime links](#runtime-links) or `Start Base Node` menu item or `start_minotari_node` shortcut in the Tari installation folder.
+      - Windows: As per [Runtime links](#runtime-links) or `Start Base Node` menu item or `start_minotaiji_node` shortcut in the Taiji installation folder.

-    - Minotari Wallet:
+    - Minotaiji Wallet:

       - Linux/OSX: As per [Runtime links](#runtime-links).
-      - Windows: As per [Runtime links](#runtime-links) or `Start Console Wallet` menu item or `start_tari_console_wallet` shortcut in the Tari installation folder.
+      - Windows: As per [Runtime links](#runtime-links) or `Start Console Wallet` menu item or `start_taiji_console_wallet` shortcut in the Taiji installation folder.

     - MiningCore

   - Miners:
-    - Minotari Miner:
+    - Minotaiji Miner:
       - Linux/OSX: As per [Runtime links](#runtime-links).
-      - Windows: As per [Runtime links](#runtime-links) or `Start Miner` menu item or `start_tari_miner` shortcut in the Tari installation folder.
+      - Windows: As per [Runtime links](#runtime-links) or `Start Miner` menu item or `start_taiji_miner` shortcut in the Taiji installation folder.

-### Tari merge mining
+### Taiji merge mining

-In order to perform merge mining with Tari, the following applications are needed:
+In order to perform merge mining with Taiji, the following applications are needed:

-- A Minotari Base Node [_to supply blockchain metadata information_];
+- A Minotaiji Base Node [_to supply blockchain metadata information_];
-- A Minotari Wallet [_to collect the Tari block rewards (coinbase transactions)_];
+- A Minotaiji Wallet [_to collect the Taiji block rewards (coinbase transactions)_];
-- A Minotari Merge Mining Proxy [_to enable communication between all applications_];
+- A Minotaiji Merge Mining Proxy [_to enable communication between all applications_];
 - XMRig [_to perform the mining_];
 - Monero wallet (specifically a stagenet wallet address during testnet; the one provided can be used, or a custom one can be set up) [_to collect Monero block rewards (coinbase transactions)_].

-The Minotari Merge Mining Proxy will be the communication gateway between all these applications and will coordinate all activities.
-It will also submit finalized Minotari and Monero blocks to the respective networks when RandomX is solved at the respective difficulties.
+The Minotaiji Merge Mining Proxy will be the communication gateway between all these applications and will coordinate all activities.
+It will also submit finalized Minotaiji and Monero blocks to the respective networks when RandomX is solved at the respective difficulties.

 #### Runtime prerequisites

-The Minotari Base Node, Minotari Wallet and Minotari Merge Mining Proxy can all run in the same directory, whereas XMRig will run in its own directory.
+The Minotaiji Base Node, Minotaiji Wallet and Minotaiji Merge Mining Proxy can all run in the same directory, whereas XMRig will run in its own directory.
 By performing the default installation as described in [Installing using binaries](#installing-using-binaries), all these applications will be available.